Dark Mode

 The conversion rate is the percentage of web visitors who take a desired action, such as signing up for an email list or making a purchase.

-Monitoring conversion rates can provide insights into which webpages are performing well, as well as giving indications on which wider strategies are proving effective or not.
+Monitoring conversion rates can provide insights into which webpages are performing well and indicate which wider strategies are effective.

 Need to calculate your conversion rate?
 Use the formula below: